googleapis/google-cloud-ruby/google-cloud-bigquery/AUTHENTICATION.md

 **Credentials** are discovered in the following order:

+> [!WARNING]
+> If you accept a credential configuration (JSON file or Hash) from an
+> external source for authentication to Google Cloud, you must validate it before
+> providing it to a Google API client library.
+Providing an unvalidated credential
+> configuration to Google APIs can compromise the security of your systems and data.

 1. Specify credentials in method arguments
 2. Specify credentials in configuration
 3. Discover credentials path in environment variables